 The reviewers follow a similar process with web-based wallets and software wallets.
 They download or register with all the available New Zealand crypto wallets and put them through their paces.
 Once they have compiled a robust body of information about each wallet, our experts compare their relative strengths and weaknesses and recommend the very best Bitcoin wallets for our readers.

 You should consider a hardware wallet if you plan to hold a significant amount of crypto for a period of time.
 If you have earned Bitcoin from crypto mining or bought it at an exchange, you might see it as a store of value, and you should keep it offline and away from hackers.

-If you are planning to make regular transactions, like enjoying crypto casino at a crypto gambling site or buying goods and services at progressive retailers that accept Bitcoin and altcoins, you might prefer a convenient software wallet like Exodus Electrum or Atomic.
+If you are planning to make regular transactions, like buying goods and services at progressive retailers that accept Bitcoin and altcoins, you might prefer a convenient software wallet like Exodus Electrum or Atomic.
 This can also be appropriate if you plan to hold just a small amount of crypto.

 Anyone interested in trading crypto on a regular basis might prefer to store it in exchange-based crypto wallets, but investing in a secure external wallet too is generally advisable.

 How to Create a Crypto Wallet